 Size.
 The number of users, data volumes, and calculation requirements are the key factors here that affect performance.

 Long-term incentives.
 For your compensation platform to be inclusive of all rewards, you may need the ability to handle long-term and deferred compensation.

 Sales compensation.
 Consider the value of having sales incentive compensation on the same platform where you can easily get a view of total rewards.

-This is not an exhaustive list, but these are a few key areas that could help you decide if you should be using a dedicated compensation platform rather than trying to make it work with your general HCM software.
+This is not an exhaustive list, but these are a few key areas that could help you decide if you should be looking at a dedicated compensation platform rather than trying to make it work with your general HCM software.

 Get it right the first time

 When digitizing your compensation management, it pays to take the time to do a thorough evaluation of your needs and an accurate assessment of the capabilities of your HCM software.
 Without that analysis upfront, you may find yourself trying to force-fit your compensation plans into a system that does not have the flexibility to support them, leading to compromises, workarounds, inefficiencies, and compliance challenges.

 For an aid to help determine whether your HCM software is capable of meeting your needs for managing total rewards, try our free online checklist, Evaluating Your HCM Platform for Compensation Management.
 It takes less than 5 minutes to complete, and it just may save you a lot of time and money!